 I love flowers like the next person—I can’t imagine anyone who doesn’t—but those childhood excursions expanded my awareness and appreciation of every blossom I have been given as a gift and each one that I have ever grown or arranged since.
 Wildflowers were my first encounter with selecting, collecting, and arranging.
 They introduced me to a world with no boundaries and no rules.
 Buttercups and dandelions were the necklaces we made as children, and we felt bejeweled by them.
 Wild violets, too fragile to pick, had to be enjoyed simply by standing and admiring.
 Wildflowers taught me that what there is, there is, and to make the most of it, even if a single blossom is the bounty of the day.

 Excerpt © Charlotte Moss: Garden Inspirations by Charlotte Moss (Rizzoli New York, 2015) | Photography by Charlotte Moss

-Charlotte Moss’s Garden Inspirations is available at our Flower Magazine shop.
+Charlotte Moss’s Garden Inspirations is available from Amazon.